mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ``bulkWrite`` operation is unique in that it may report both via the ``writeResult`` property of a BulkWriteException.
 In this case, the intermediary write result may be matched with `expectedError_expectResult`_.
-Because ``writeResult`` is optional for drivers to implement, such assertions should utilize the `$$unsetOrMatches`_ operator.
+Because ``writeResult`` is optional for drivers to implement, such assertions SHOULD utilize the `$$unsetOrMatches`_ operator.

 Additionally, BulkWriteException is unique in that it aggregates one or more